 Best Alternative to Payday Advances

-A payday advance is a much better option than a payday loan (which can result in high interest rates and debt), but there’s still an even better option: Rain's Earne.
+A payday advance is a much better option than a payday loan (which can result in high interest rates and debt), but there’s still an even better option: Rain for Earned Wage Access.

 When pay on demand is an option, you don’t necessarily have to talk to your boss about your financial stress.
 No one has to know, because all you have to do is log into your Rain app and withdraw the money you need.
 Plus, you won’t have to take time out of your manager’s day to discuss your struggles.
 It’s a win-win.